 For example, if your production database is 500GB, you must have at least 500GB of free space to restore the mailbox database to the Recovery Storage Group.

-3. Use ZCB to restore the mailbox data to the Recovery Storage Group
+3. Use ZCB/ESB to restore the mailbox database to the Recovery Database

 Launch ZCB, and visit the Restore page.
 Select the backup run containing your mailbox database.
-Restore to the Recovery Storage group and enter the appropriate information.
+Restore to the Recovery Database and enter the appropriate information.

 Once restore begins, you will be taken to the Monitor page where you can track the progress of your restore.

-5. Restore Mailbox Items from a database in the Recovery Storage Group
+5. Restoring Mailbox Items from a Recovery Database

 It is possible to use the Restore-Mailbox cmdlet to restore items into a sub-folder.